michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.content.md

 <img src="/public/img/img5.png" alt="Inputs and Outputs" style="width: 500px; height:auto;">

-Let's explore an interesting but rarely-used technique of component injection!
+Let's explore an interesting but rarely-used technique of component injection.
 This approach lets a child component directly access its parent by injecting the parent component into the child's constructor.
 While not common, it's worth understanding for specific use cases.